Collateralized Mortgage Obligations (CMOs) Lawyer Lawyer

-Did Your Broker Have a Conflict of Interest?
+When Stockbrokers Have a Conflict of Interest

 In addition to the fact that recommendations to liquefy home equity to buy securities may be unsuitable, brokers also often have a conflict of interest with such recommendations.
 First, they stand to earn commissions on the securities purchases.
 Second, if the brokerage firm or its affiliate is the lender for the home equity mortgage, the broker, brokerage firm or its affiliate will be compensated for originating and servicing the new home equity loan.

 Concerned with the increasing number of investors who have used their home equity to buy securities, FINRA has reminded brokerage firms of their obligations to perform a careful suitability analysis before recommending such a strategy to an investor.
-FINRA has reminded brokerage firms that liquefying home equity to purchase securities may not be suitable for all investors, and that a careful analysis should be performed before making such recommendations.
+FINRA has reminded brokerage firms that liquefying home equity to purchase securities may not be suitable for all investors and that a careful analysis should be performed before making such recommendations.

 What Factors Affect The Suitability of Liquefying Home Equity to Make Investments?